TDMPrinting/tdmprinting-website/_posts/2016-07-28-pla---filament-for-every-application.md

 ---

-PLA, or Polylactic acid is a biodegradable and bioactive thermoplastic aliphatic polyester, derived from renewable resources, typically corn starch or sugarcane.
-This characteristic makes it an attractive material for environmentally friendly applications. &nbsp;For example, a PLA bottle in open ocean would typically degrade in six to 24 months.
+PLA, or Polylactic acid is a biodegradable and 'bioactive' thermoplastic aliphatic polyester, obtained from renewable resources such as corn starch or sugarcane.
+This makes it an attractive material for environmentally friendly applications. &nbsp;For example, a PLA bottle in open ocean could degrade in six to 24 months.
 A conventional plastic in the same environment can take several hundred to a thousand years to degrade.
+It is worth noting that the degradation time in landfill is comparable with other plastics.

 As a result there is a high potential for PLA to be very desirable for short lifespan applications where biodegradability is sought, such as one off prototype parts or low volume production items.&nbsp; Despite its ability to biodegrade when exposed to the elements, PLA can be very robust in the vast majority of 3D printed cases.